Impact-Aware Task-Space Quadratic-Programming Control: Impact-Unaware QP-Control

-Other joint constraints, such as position and velocity limits and others such as collision avoidance, constraints in the Cartesian space... do not express directly in the robot state acceleration.
-By approximating the derivative using Euler backward method, they can be written as a function of the decision variable $\current{\jaccelerations}$ and the measured joint positions $\previous{\jangles}$ and velocities $\previous{\jvelocities}$; and implementation in closed-loop as described in~\cite{djeha2020ral}.
+Other constraints, such as collision avoidance, Cartesian space position constraints, actuated joint position or velocity limits... do not express directly in the robot state acceleration.
+We can rewrite them as a function of the QP decision variable $\current{\jaccelerations}$ by numerical derivation scheme, see examples in~\cite{djeha2020ral,djeha2023tro} for a closed-loop implementation.